jdn8608/CAAST/README.md

 - **Interactive Tools**:
   - Integration with Napari for interactive visualization.
-  - Custom widgets for adjusting sliders, managing colormaps, navigating points of view, and handling legend creation.
+  - Custom widgets for adjusting sliders, managing colormaps for both image and label layers, navigating points of view, and handling legend creation.

 ## Installation